 It is now straightforward to prove by induction on $i$ that

 where the $\Phi$'s live on the total space but the $\Psi$'s are from the base.
-Indeed, the base case of the induction $i=0$ follows immediately from \eqref{wehret} remembering that $\check{A}$ is pulled back from the base, and that the base coordinates have been stretched by a factor of $e^{-\frac{t}{2}}$.
-As for the induction step, we assume \eqref{yabbadabbadoo} which gives
+Indeed, the base case of the induction $i=0$ follows immediately from \eqref{wehret} remembering that $A$ is pulled back from the base.
+As for the induction step, we assume \eqref{yabbadabbadoo} for $i$ which gives